 Take SOC 150 Introduction to Sociology before any of these courses: SOC 302 Global Inequalities and Social Justice; SOC 304 U.S. Inequalities and Social Justice; SOC 306 Sociological Theory; SOC 308 Research Methods; SOC 450 Sociology Capstone Seminar; and SOC 410 Honors Thesis Workshop.

 Take an approved statistics course before SOC 308 Research Methods.
-Approved statistic courses include: MATH 101 Elementary Statistics, MATH 102 Biostatistics, MATH 105 Mathematics for Educators (Note: only Dual Degree students are allowed to take MATH 105), MATH 106 Quantitative Methods in Business, or PSYCH 260 Psychological Statistics.
+Approved statistics courses include: MATH 101 Elementary Statistics, MATH 102 Biostatistics, MATH 105 Mathematics for Educators, MATH 106 Business Statistics, or PSYCH 260 Psychological Statistics.

 Take SOC 306 Sociological Theory and SOC 308 Research Methods before SOC 450 Sociology Capstone Seminar or SOC 410 Honors Thesis Workshop.